dagster-io/dagster/docs/docs-beta/docs/guides/ingesting-data.md

 As a data orchestrator, Dagster helps with data ingestion as it can:

 - **Automatically kick off computations that ingest data**, thus removing the need for manual intervention
-- **Coordinate data ingestion with downstream data transformation,** such as rebuilding a set of dbt models after the upstream data they depend on is updated
+- **Coordinate data ingestion with downstream data transformation,** such as rebuilding a set of dbt models after upstream data is updated
 - **Represent ingested data assets in an asset graph**, which enables understanding what ingested data exists, how ingested data is used, and where data is ingested from

 ## Orchestrating data ingestion tools

-Dagster integrates with a variety of data ingestion tools, enabling you to sync diverse data sources into data warehouse tables using pre-built connectors.
+Dagster integrates with a number of data ingestion tools, enabling you to sync diverse data sources into data warehouse tables using pre-built connectors.
 With these integrations, Dagster allows you to:

 - Represent ingested tables as assets within the Dagster asset graph
 - Trigger asset materializations that automatically invoke these tools to initiate data syncs